 Frank Lampard’s eventful first year in management

-Frank Lampard has swapped Derby for a return to Stamford Bridge as Chelsea’s new manager.
+Frank Lampard appears to be on his way back to Chelsea with the Derby boss set for talks over the vacant managerial position at Stamford Bridge.

-Here, PA picks out some of the key events that punctuated the 41-year-old’s first season in management:
+Here, Press Association Sport picks out some of the key events that have punctuated the 41-year-old’s first season in management:

 May 31, 2018 – Derby announce the appointment of Lampard as manager, his first managerial role, on a three-year contract.